 - Roasted Cauliflower Soup

-- 2 large chicken boneless, skinless breasts (turkey or rotisserie chicken may be substituted)
+- 2 large chicken breasts skinless, boneless breasts (turkey or rotisserie chicken may be substituted)

 - 1 tablespoon olive oil